AnthonyCampos1234/Pydaline/README.md

 ## Overview
 An intelligent network monitoring system that combines deep learning with traditional machine learning to detect, predict, and analyze network connectivity issues.
 Originally motivated by inconsistent T-Mobile home internet performance in Lewisburg, PA, this project evolved into a comprehensive solution for network performance monitoring and analysis.

+## Development Update (Data Tuning)
+- Reduce anomaly ratio to 5% for more realistic data

 ## Development Update (Feature Addition)
 - Implement day-of-week variations in traffic patterns